yairmau/website/_posts/time-series/2022-09-08-convolution.md

 The expression $f*k$ denotes the convolution of these two functions.
 The argument of $k$ is $t-\tau$, meaning that the kernel runs from left to right (as $t$ does), and at every point the two signals ($f$ and $k$) are multiplied together.
+It is the product of the signal with the weight function $k$ that gives us an average.
 Because of $-\tau$, the kernel is flipped backwards, but this has no effect to symmetric kernels, like to ones in the examples above.
 Finally, the actual running average is not the convolution, but